These women entrepreneurs are changing the market with their apps

 Mini

 Technology has permeated every aspect of our lives.
-It has made life more efficient, effective, and convenient.
-From food, fashion, fitness, and salon services to groceries, and technology, everything is available our fingertips.
+It has made life more efficient, effective and convenient.
+From food, fashion, fitness and salon services to groceries and technology, everything is available at our fingertips.

-And riding this opportunity is a wave of women “app-preneurs” who harness the power of smartphones and India's increased internet penetration to create apps that add value to our lives.
-These apps provide great user experiences and assist people in reaching their goals while disrupting the market.
+And riding this opportunity is a wave of women “app-preneurs”, who are harnessing the power of smartphones and India's increased internet penetration to create apps that add value to our lives.
+Not only these apps are disrupting the market, but are also offering a great user experience and, at the same time, assisting people in reaching their goals.

 Rizzle by Vidya Narayanan